parse-community/parse-dashboard/README.md

 npm install
 ```

 Next add your app info into `parse-dashboard/Parse-Dashboard/parse-dashboard-config.json`.
 The file should match the following format, using the server URL, App ID, and Master Key from your Parse Server.
-The App Name can be anything you want, and is used to reference your app in the dashboard.
+The App Name can be anything you want, and is used to reference your app in the dashboard. **Make sure the server URL is a URL that can be accessed by your browser.**

 ```
 {